Fair Value Measurements

 Short-term government securities

-Short-term government securities are highly liquid investments, which are classified as Level 1 in the fair value hierarchy because they are valued using quoted market prices in an active market.
+Short-term government securities and our certificate of deposit are highly liquid investments, which are classified as Level 1 in the fair value hierarchy because they are valued using quoted market prices in an active market.

 Interest rate swaps